mikepthomas/projects/_posts/fallout-wasteland-warfare.md

 ## Wave 3 - Institute

-Wave 3 expands on the base game, introducing the `Institute` faction, with new Minatures and Card Deck.
+Wave 3 expands on the base game, introducing the `Institute` faction, with new Miniatures and Card Deck.

 [Blog: How To Use Institute]: https://modiphius.net/blogs/news/how-to-use-the-institute-in-your-games-of-fallout-wasteland-warfare
 [Blog: How To Paint Institute]: https://modiphius.net/blogs/news/how-to-paint-fallout-wasteland-warfare-institute-synths-and-konrad-kellog